 EXAMPLE: index.html placed in old web directory for

 displaying a notice page prior to page redirection

 <meta http-equiv="refresh" content="5; url=https://engineering.purdue.edu/~loganm">

 <h1>This page has moved and you will be automatically redirected in 5 seconds</h1>

-Mod Perl is not available on the new Apache 2 web server.
+Mod Perl is not available on the web servers.

 for directions on enabling page wrappers on your site.